Community-Guardian/nnp-smart-roster-compose/docs/Word-Documents/README-Word-Conversion.md

-# NNP Smart Roster System - Documentation Suite Overview
+# Signox LogX System - Documentation Suite Overview

 ## Document Collection Summary

-This folder contains comprehensive documentation for the NNP Smart Roster System implementation.
+This folder contains comprehensive documentation for the Signox LogX System implementation.
 All documents are in Markdown format and can be easily converted to Word (.docx) format using various tools.

 ---